krondorl/arcanus-psw/README.md

 ## Features

+- Save to file
+- Handle newlines for Windows, Linux and Mac
-- Written in the Rust programming language.
+- Written in the Rust programming language
-- Unit tests.
+- Unit tests

 ## Technical Requirements